lc00/wiki-experiment/Encryption.md

 * Known Plaintext Attack
     * Needs plaintext A, ciphertext A, and ciphertext B that was encrypted in the same way
     * Makes it easy to find a transposition pattern

+## Public-Key Cryptography

+* Also known as asymmetric encryption
+* Core idea is that locks and keys are different.
+You can put someone else's lock on something you want to send them, and only they would be able to open it.
+* You encrypt plaintext with someone's public key, and they decrypt the ciphertext with their private key
+* Creating a coprime by combining two prime numbers is easy- finding out which prime numbers created a coprime is much more difficult (a trapdoor function)

+## Types of Functions

+### Invertible Functions

+An invertible function can reliably be reversed (celsius to farenheit).
+A one-way function can't be reliably reversed (combinations of coins and dollar amounts).

+### One-Way Functions

+Some functions are harder to do one way than another.
+Squaring is easier than finding a square-root.

+### Trapdoor Functions

+A trapdoor function is a one-way function that is easy to compute if a secret value is known.

+* A prime number has itself and one as factors (trivial factors)
+* A composite number has non-trivial numbers as factors
+* Two numbers are coprime if they share only trivial factors.
+If you multiply two prime numbers, you get a coprime number.